Place Charles II

 Guided visits for groups on request.

-Recognized "World Heritage of Humanity" by Unesco.
+UNESCO "World Heritage of Humanity" site.

 Tourist information on the town CHARLEROI